Canon 77D vs R5

 The Canon EOS 77D and the Canon EOS R5 are two digital cameras that were announced, respectively, in February 2017 and July 2020.
-The 77D is a DSLR, while the Canon R5 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (77D) and a full frame (Canon R5) sensor.
-The 77D has a resolution of 24 megapixels, whereas the Canon R5 provides 44.8 MP.
+The 77D is a DSLR, while the R5 is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-C (77D) and a full frame (R5) sensor.
+The 77D has a resolution of 24 megapixels, whereas the R5 provides 44.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.